WhatsApp Image 2026-04-06 at 3.09.59 PM

 About the Exhibition

-The Modi@20 exhibition was a significant artistic and intellectual event organized to showcase the creative interpretations of eminent Indian artists through paintings and sculptures on life & vision of Narendra Modi prime minister of India.
+The Modi@20 Exhibition held in Bhubaneswar was a significant artistic and intellectual gathering that showcased creative interpretations by eminent Indian artists through paintings and sculptures based on the life, leadership, and vision of Narendra Modi.

 Objective

-The primary aim of the exhibition was to create awareness among the people of Odisha about the life, leadership, and vision of Narendra Damodar Das Modi through artistic expression.
+The primary objective of the exhibition was to create awareness among the people of Odisha about the life and vision of Narendra Damodar Das Modi through the medium of art.

-By combining visual art with dialogue, the event sought to inspire reflection and cultural understanding among visitors.
+By combining visual storytelling with intellectual discussion, the exhibition encouraged reflection, creativity, and cultural understanding among visitors.

 Participating Artists